Skip to Content

 1. Purpose

-To describe the requirements that underpin assessment practices at Canberra Institute of Technology (CIT), and ensure assessments reflect leading practices and meet the Standards for RTOs 2015 (RTO Standards).
+This policy describes mandatory requirements for assessment practices at Canberra Institute of Technology (CIT), to ensure compliance with the Standards for RTOs.

 2. Scope